danielbodnar/awesome-stars/README.md

 - [ohmybash/oh-my-bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [lukasbach/yana](https://github.com/lukasbach/yana) - Powerful note-taking app with nested documents, full-text search, rich-text editor, code snippet editor and more
 - [betterRunner/context-note](https://github.com/betterRunner/context-note) - A note-taking chrome extension: taking notes on the web with their context.
-- [hoothin/UserScripts](https://github.com/hoothin/UserScripts) - Greasemonkey scripts ( Pagetual / Picviewer CE+ / DownloadAllContent )
+- [hoothin/UserScripts](https://github.com/hoothin/UserScripts) - Greasemonkey scripts ( Pagetual / Picviewer CE+ / DownloadAllContent ) 油猴脚本集 ユーザースクリプト集 Коллекция пользовательских скриптов
 - [SansGuidon/bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from https://gitea.zoemp.be/sansguidon/bookmarks ! :bookmark: +5K awesome resources for geeks and software crafters :beer:
 - [lostintangent/codeswing](https://github.com/lostintangent/codeswing) - VS Code extension for building web applications ("swings") using a interactive and editor-integrated coding environment
 - [jwu910/check-it-out](https://github.com/jwu910/check-it-out) - A command line interface for Git Checkout.
 See branches available for checkout.